huxlor/angular-challenge/README.md

 - You have extra points if the callenge is deploy to some hosting service like Netlify, Vercer or Github Pages.
 - We really appreciate the use of a state management like NgRx or using some library like RxJS.
 - The reason of this test is to prove and challenge you about your Angular knowledge.
 If you want, you can use Guards, Interceptors or some extra feature of Angular.

+## Deadline 🚨🚨🚨

+- This challenge have a deadline of 3 days like a maximun limit date.

 ## Doubts and Questions ☁️☁️